Aman1039/Lungs-Cancer-Prediction-/README.md

 <h1 align="center">Lung Cancer Prediction Project</h1>
 <p align="center">
 The project aims to predict lung cancer outcomes using machine learning algorithms.
-By leveraging pertinent features extracted from two distinct datasets—**Dataset-1** and **Dataset-2**—the project evaluates the efficacy of various feature selection algorithms and hyperparameter tuning strategies across a diverse set of machine learning models..
+By leveraging pertinent features extracted from two distinct datasets— Dataset-1 and Dataset-2t.
+The project evaluates the efficacy of various feature selection algorithms and hyperparameter tuning strategies across a diverse set of machine learning models.
 </p>

 ## Datasets